An assortment of different faces

 Union Affiliation

-Union affiliation is a form of both organizational and functional diversity in the workplace and can be a hot topic.
-Employees of an organization may either choose to or may be required to join a local union based on the rules of a collective bargaining agreement between the employer and the union.
+Union affiliation is a form of organizational and functional diversity in the workplace and can be a hot topic.
+Team members of an organization may either choose to or may be required to join a local union based on the rules of a collective bargaining agreement between the organization and the union.
 This is dependent on the law of a given jurisdiction.
-Some countries have no legal minimum wages, but extremely robust union memberships, such as Sweden, Iceland, Norway, and Denmark.
+Some countries do not have legal minimum wages but have union memberships, such as Sweden, Iceland, Norway, and Denmark.

-Labour union membership is intended as a way to protect employees from rights violations in their workplace, such as discrimination, overtime without pay, retaliation, privacy, and whistleblower rights.
-However, some employees may be opposed to joining a labour union for various reasons.
-Regardless of union status, all employees are still responsible for fulfilling their job requirements.
+Labour union membership is intended to protect employees from rights violations in their workplace, such as discrimination, overtime without pay, retaliation, privacy, and whistleblower rights.
+However, some people may oppose joining a labour union for various reasons.
+Regardless of union status, all team members are still responsible for fulfilling their job requirements.

-Organizations should not work to impede the formation of unions or engage in any illegal activities to the detriment of unions.
+Organizations may want steer away from or reconsider impeding the formation of unions or engaging in any illegal activities to the detriment of unions.

 Work Experiences

 There’s no doubt that every single workplace is different.
-Every company has their own unique mission, core values, policies, culture and benefits, which vary by region, industry, size, and employer.
-Each time someone moves into a new role, industry or company, they bring their previous work experiences and skills with them.
+Every company has its unique mission, core values, policies, culture, and benefits, varying by region, industry, size, and organization.
+Each time someone moves into a new role, industry, or company, they bring their previous work experiences and skills.

 Seniority

 Workplaces change over time.
-However, many employees will remain with a company for several years and gain seniority as their role develops.
+However, many people will remain with a company for decades and gain seniority as their role develops.
 Different levels of seniority at a company may lead to varying opinions or values about how the company operates and may also be influenced by factors like age and personal beliefs.
-Some newer employees may feel inferior to a senior employee or may be asked to report to senior employees.
-However, all employees are guaranteed the same rights and are expected to complete the duties within their job description.
+Some newer team members may feel inferior to more senior people or may be asked to report to senior team members.
+However, all people are guaranteed the same rights and are expected to complete the duties within their job description.

 Management Status

-Similar to seniority, a management status is a form of organizational diversity present in nearly every workplace.
-The vast majority of employees at every organization have somebody to report to, have a say in how their day-to-day time is spent, and a set of expectations to adhere to.
-Organizational hierarchy is put in place to ensure that an organization can function appropriately and scale over time.
-There may be varying management styles, but all employees are guaranteed the same rights while performing their duties.
+Like seniority, management status is a form of organizational diversity in nearly every workplace.
+Most team members have somebody to report to, have a say in how their day-to-day time is spent, and have a set of expectations to adhere to.
+Organizational hierarchy ensures that an organization can function appropriately and scale over time.
+There may be varying management styles, but all people are guaranteed the same rights while performing their duties.

 Groups in leadership usually hold the most power, privilege, social capital, and workplace status in a given setting.
-It is important to recognize that if you occupy a leadership position you likely have greater influence, authority, and discretion regarding self–expression, decision-making, resource allocation, workflows, and advancement.
-An organization’s senior leadership team is often one of the least diverse levels of a company and organizations should take intentional actions to promote diversity in the highest echelons of their workplace.
+It is important to recognize that if you occupy a leadership position, you likely have greater influence, authority, and discretion regarding self–expression, decision-making, resource allocation, workflows, and advancement.
+An organization’s senior leadership team is often one of the least diverse levels of a company.
+Organizations may want to take intentional actions to promote diversity in the highest echelons of their workplace.

-Senior leaders can sometimes abuse their seniority and engage in various forms of harassment (e.g. sexual, verbal, psychological, etc.) of their supervisees.
-Organizations should establish safeguards for procedural justice if a report is made about a leader’s inappropriate or discriminatory conduct.
+Senior leaders can sometimes abuse their seniority and engage in various forms of harassment (e.g. sexual, verbal, psychological, etc.) of their employees.
+It is leading practice to establish safeguards for procedural justice if a report is made about a leader’s inappropriate or discriminatory conduct.

 Workplace leaders are key determinants of the tone of a workplace’s culture and whether DEI programs will succeed.
-Organizations should ensure that all team members, from managers and above, have gone through foundational education around DEI and inclusive leadership.
+Organizations would benefit from ensuring that all team members, from managers and above, have gone through foundational education around DEI and inclusive leadership.

 Job Function/Department